-Many of our employees have become or will soon become vested in a substantial amount of our common stock or a number of common stock options.
-Our employees may be more likely to leave us if the shares they own have significantly appreciated in value relative to the original purchase prices of the shares, or if the exercise prices of the options that they hold are significantly below the market price of our common stock, particularly after the expiration of the lock-up agreements described herein.
+Many of our employees have become or will soon become vested in a substantial amount of our common stock or options to purchase our common stock.
+Our employees may be more likely to leave us if the shares they own have significantly appreciated in value relative to the original purchase prices of the shares, or if the exercise prices of the options that they hold are significantly below the market price of our common stock, particularly after the expiration of the lock-up agreements entered into in connection with the IPO.
 Our future success also depends on our ability to continue to attract and retain additional executive officers and other key employees.